powderflask/django-move-model/README.rst

     * Exemplified by : https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html
     * Basic Idea:
-        - run a fake reverse migration on origin app:
-            ``> django-admin migrate --fake origin_app zero``
-        - re-factor origin app code and remove all migration files
-        - set explicit table names on model.Meta OR rename db tables to use django default (applabel_modelname)
-        - make and run fake intial migration on desitnation app:
-            ``> django-admin makemigrations dest_app``

-            ``> django-admin migrate --fake-initial dest_app``
+        - use ``--fake`` migrations to update migration state in origin and destination apps
+        - hard-code ``db_table`` in moved model(s), or rename table(s) of moved model(s) to match django defaults
-    * Pros: clean migration history; easy to undestand; no custom SQL or data migrations
+    * Pros: clean migration history; fairly simple; no custom SQL or data migrations
-    * Cons: carefully orchastrated deployment script;  mistakes may cause data loss
+    * Cons: carefully orchastrated deployment script;  mistakes may cause data loss; not trivial to reproduce or reverse
-    * *Use it?* when you are moving ALL the models from origin to NEW apps
+    * *Use it?* if you are moving ALL the models to NEW apps; reproducibiility and reversiblity not important

- B) Data Migration:

-    * Basic Idea:
-        - re-factor origin app code leaving origin app in-place
-        - run initial migration:
-            ``> django-admin makemigrations dest_app``

-            ``> django-admin migrate dest_app``
-        - add custom data migration to copy data from old table to new one with reverse doing nothing
-        - run the migration:   ``> django-admin migrate dest_app``
-        - once prod. migration complete, remove old app, delete orig. tables, reverse data migration (null), and remove it
-    * Pros: clean migration history; easy to undestand;
-    * Cons: not re-producible / will not work when tests try to run migrations; post-hoc clean-up required
-    * *Use it?*  **Don't**

- C) SQL Monkey-patching:

-    * Basic Idea:
-        - refactor app code, moving all models and migrations together to new package
-        - develop SQL script to
-            1) rename model table(s) to use django default (applabel_modelname)
-            2) modify app name in migrations table
-    * Pros: simple; maintains migration history
-    * Cons: custom SQL script required; only works when all models are moving together to new app
-    * *Use it?*  **Don't**

- D) "Neutered Migrations"
+ B) "Neutered Migrations"

     * Exemplified by : https://wellfire.co/this-old-pony/refactoring-django-apps--a-better-way-of-moving-models--this-old-pony-33/
     * Basic Idea: